Romano Bottegal: Life

-Bottegal received his ordination to the priesthood in Belluno on 29 June 1946 from Bishop Bortignon in the church of San Daniele di Lamon (celebrating his first Mass on 30 June) and then decided to join a monastic order.
-He entered the Trappists religious congregation at Tre Fontane in 1946 where he made his initial profession on 8 September 1948 before making his solemn profession later on 8 September 1951.
-On 15 June 1953 he received a licentiate in theological studies from the Gregorian where he studied after his ordination.
+Bottegal was ordained a priest in Belluno on 29 June 1946 from Bishop Bortignon in the church of San Daniele di Lamon (celebrating his first Mass on 30 June) and then decided to join a monastic order.
+He entered the Trappists at Tre Fontane in 1946 where he made his temporary vows on 8 September 1948 before making his solemn vows on 8 September 1951.

+On 15 June 1953m he received a licentiate in theological studies from the Gregorian where he studied after his ordination.
 He served as the novice master from 1954 until 1957.
-In 1961 - at the request of the abbot of Latroun in Israel - he helped contribute to the founding of a Trappist convent in Lebanon that would follow the Maronite Rite and while in Lebanon studied Arabic and Syriac in addition to the liturgies of the Eastern Churches.
-But the project was abandoned in December 1963 and he was forced to return to Rome even though he wished to remain in Lebanon. but his superior saw his dedication to the monastic life so allowed for him to live in a monastic manner at Tre Fontane; the superior's successor in 1964 permitted him to go to live as a hermit in Lebanon since he found it was not feasible for Bottegal to live the monastic life at Tre Fontane in the manner he wished.
+In 1961 – at the request of the abbot of Latroun in Israel – he helped to contribute to the founding of a Trappist convent in Lebanon that would follow the Maronite Rite.
+While in Lebanon, he studied Arabic and Syriac in addition to the liturgies of the Eastern Churches.
+But the project was abandoned in December 1963 and Bottegal was ordered to return to Rome even though he wished to remain in Lebanon.
+However, his superior saw his dedication to the monastic life so allowed for him to live in a monastic manner at Tre Fontane; the superior's successor in 1964 permitted him to go to live as a hermit in Lebanon since he found it was not feasible for Bottegal to live the monastic life at Tre Fontane in the manner he wished.
 He was granted a canonical indult - Ad ducendam vitam eremiticam - that lasted from 1964 until 1967 and in between was granted the indult for perpetual exclaustration - Ad nutum Sanctae Sedis - in 1966.
 Bottegal began living as a hermit from 1969 until 1973 in both Israel and Lebanon and then from 1976 began living as a recluse until his death.
 From 1964 onwards he lived in Jabbouleh in Lebanon (without furniture or heating) and was under the direct supervision of the Melkite Bishop of Baalbek Joseph Malouff.